Sunnylands Center and Gardens to Screen `Ferris Bueller’s Day Off’

-The 1987 film concerns a popular high school student played by Matthew Broderick who takes a day off from school and goes to extreme lengths to pull it off while his principal does anything to stop him.
+The 1987 film is about a popular high school student played by Matthew Broderick who takes a day off from school with his two friends and goes to extreme lengths to pull it off while his principal does anything to stop him.

-The film will get underway at 7:30 p.m.
+The film will starts at 7:30 p.m.
 Gates open at 6 p.m., and filmgoers are encouraged to take their lawn chairs, blankets and small picnics, as food and seating will not be provided.

 The center, at 37977 Bob Hope Drive, reopened Sept.
 13 for the season, and began the film series Sept.
 15 with a screening of “Some Kind of Wonderful.”
-The series will conclude Sept.
+The series will conclude next week on Sept.
 29 with a screening of “The Breakfast Club.”

 Copyright 2023, City News Service, Inc.